Divergence of separated nets with respect to displacement equivalence: Introduction

 \section{Introduction}

 In the present work, we compare the metric structures of separated nets by examining how much mappings between them displace points.
-The notion of displacement of a mapping is defined as follows: \begin{define} Let $f\colon A\subseteq\R^d\to\R^d$.
-We define the \emph{displacement constant} of $f$ as
+The notion of displacement of a mapping is defined as follows: